 The Marketing & Communications office is a service unit responsible for coordinating all of WU’s official communications to the outside.
 We act as a point of contact for WU’s internal organizational units as well as for external partners, the media, and the general public.

-The unit is organized into two main divisions – events & WU shop and communications – and a number of other fields, such as research communications, public relations, sponsoring & fundraising, and master’s program marketing.
-The Language Office provides all official translations into English and is also part of the Marketing & Communications team.
+-The unit is organized into two main sub-units – the Events & WU Shop division and the Communications office – and it also comprises a number of other fields, such as research communications, public relations, sponsoring & fundraising, and master’s program marketing.
+The Marketing & Communications team also includes language specialists who provide official translations into English.

 The public relations team acts as an interface between WU and the media.
 We provide the press with news and updates on research findings, events on campus, and new faculty members.
 We are also available to help journalists locate WU experts to help them with their research.
 Our activities include: